RusticiSoftware/launch/lms_lrs.md

 provider definitions may only be packaged with an associated activity definition.

-A TinCan package must always include a TinCan metadata file, this is a file named “tincan.xml”, conforming to the TinCan schema.
+A TinCan package must always include a TinCan metadata file, this is a file named “tincan.xml”, conforming to the <a href="http://projecttincan.com/tincan.xsd">TinCan</a>
+schema.
 If not including content, this file itself may be used as the TinCan package.
 If content is to be included, then this file must be placed into a zip file with the content.